Dostendite/odin-chess/README.md

 ## Ruby Chess for TOP
-Capstone Ruby Project

 Welcome to my CLI game of Chess!
+The capstone project for the Ruby course.

 I recommend you increase your **terminal font size** to play the game comfortably, as it uses small unicode symbols.

-I made it all by myself :D, let me know if you find any bugs or possible improvements.

 The game is equipped with tests for game rules, possible moves, predicate methods, and more.

+Please let me know if you find any bugs or possible improvements!

 ![command line chess game screenshot](https://i.imgur.com/ZrWICEL.png)